Employ Milwaukee

 • Receive classroom-based GED instruction

-• Receive industry-recognized credentials in construction, and transportation sectors
+• Receive industry-recognized credentials in construction sector

 • Receive Transition support out of program into employment